Book Review: Fragile Hearts (Poplar Falls #4) by Amber Kelly

 Overall audience notes:

-• Trigger/Content Warnings: parental abandonment, caring for a parent with dementia
+• Trigger/Content Warnings: divorce, infidelity, parental abandonment, loss of a parent

 Instagram || Goodreads || The StoryGraph